NREL/HPC/workshops/Optimized_TF/README.md

 # Install instructions for GPU use

-1. Navigate to your eagle home directory or scratch directory using
+1. Navigate to your Eagle home directory or scratch directory using
 ```
 cd ~/
 ```